ryan-p-randall/ryan-p-randall.github.io/_notes/Technology/VS-Code/daybreak-theme.md

 The one thing I'm not a fan of about Daybreak is that the activity bar icons are extremely low-contrast.
 Especially if you lower the brightness of your monitor, you almost need to remember the order of the icons in order to know where to put your cursor.

-{% include gallery caption="Here are three versions" %}
+{% include gallery caption="Here are three versions for the sidebar colors" %}

 Here are the original colors: